Botox Gone Wrong Korea | Filler Migration Fix | RE:BERRY Incheon Airport

 Botox Gone Wrong Korea & Filler Migration — How to Avoid & Fix from ₩50,000

 Botox gone wrong Korea is preventable with 100% physician-only injection, KFDA-approved products, and hyaluronidase ready in every room.
-This physician-authored guide from RE:BERRY Incheon Airport covers ptosis, frozen looks, filler migration, and vascular occlusion with correction options starting at ₩50,000 ($36 USD) consultation, 15 minutes from ICN Terminal 1.
+This physician-authored guide from RE:BERRY Incheon Airport covers ptosis, frozen looks, filler migration, and vascular occlusion with correction options starting at ₩50,000 ($36 USD) consultation, 120 mins from ICN.

 30,000+